History of St Neots: St Neots Town Bridge

 The first bridge across the River Great Ouse at St Neots was probably built in the 11th or 12th century to bring traders and pilgrims into the market place established by the monks of St Neots Priory: it probably replaced a ford.
 It was constructed entirely in timber and, because there were marshy areas both sides of the river, it included a long causeway.

 In 1588, a new town bridge was built.
-A survey of the old bridge showed that it consisted of 72 arches, and it was 704 feet in length and 7ft 6in wide.
+A survey of the old bridge showed that it consisted of 72 arches, and it was 704 feet in length and 7 ft 6 in wide.
 The replacement bridge was to have masonry piers up to the flood water level.
 The river formed the boundary between Bedfordshire and Huntingdonshire, so both counties had to contribute to the costs of materials and labour.

 The town bridge was replaced again, probably in 1617, but this time entirely in masonry.
 The bridge was clearly of great importance as it allowed river traffic to pass without hindrance (by elimination of the ford), and commerce was becoming increasingly important.
 Other improvements in the same period included river work to improve navigability.
 In 1670 the River Ouse (Bedfordshire) Navigation Act was passed for improvements to the River Ouse, to enable navigation as far as Bedford.

 During the 19th century the superstructure of the bridge was widened and the "scallops" peculiar to the Huntingdonshire half were carried across the whole length of the parapet.
 (The scallops were in fact jack-arches supported on cantilever beams, supporting the footway extensions.)
 The end of the bridge at Eaton Ford was also widened to make less of a bottle-neck.

 The old stone bridge survived well into the 20th century, but it proved inadequate for the weight of modern motor traffic, even when passage over it was restricted to one-way operation.
 There was a five mph speed limit.
 Because of its position on a county boundary, the negotiations regarding its replacement were prolonged, taking over 20 years to complete.
 Finally in 1964, the "picturesque but fragile structure was demolished and work began on the present more practical bridge".